 - Because I know plenty of you out there eat dairy and don’t have a problem with real butter.

-- Because so many people are allergic to tree nuts, including my son, which makes most nut-flour-based Paleo cookie recipes a no-go.
+- Because so many people are allergic to tree nuts (including my son), which makes nut-flour-based cookie recipes a no-go.

 - Because buckwheat is an incredibly nutrient-dense ingredient, and it’s the primary ingredient in these cookies.